cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/resources.md

 {{< figure src="https://m.media-amazon.com/images/I/51fWEb77ZqL._SX318_BO1,204,203,200_.jpg" height=388 width=256 link="">}}
 [A History of Modern Japan; In Search of a Nation: 1850 to the Present][7]

 Although the Age of Enlightenment started in the West it did not stay there.
 Japan was the first non-western country to jump up to great power status.
 It is such a fascinating story of how they did it.
 This book shows how they consciously chose things to pull in from the West, but also how they consciously chose to also remain very Japanese.
-It turns out that Japan had a culture based on neo-Confucianism which is very centered on rationality.
+In the same way that there are steps along the way to Red, it looks like there are probably steps toward Orange.
+Japan’s culture was (is?) based on [Neo-Confucianism][8] which is very centered on rationality.
 So Japan’s leap to full Orange was not  quite as big a leap as it might first appear.
-And again it shows that we don’t just leap from one stage  to another, instead steps have to be made along the way.
+And we see that the other countries based on Neo-Confucianism (Korea, Taiwan, Vietnam, China) have also made the leap to full industrial economies.
+This is probably not a coincidence.

 ## Green
 {{< figure src="https://upload.wikimedia.org/wikipedia/en/1/11/Peopleshistoryzinn.jpg" height=388 width=256 link="https://en.wikipedia.org/wiki/A_People%27s_History_of_the_United_States">}}

-[A People’s History of the United States: 1492 - Present][8]
+[A People’s History of the United States: 1492 - Present][9]

 The key thing that seems to keep people from becoming “woke” to Green is how they view history.
 It currently is literally illegal in many U.S. states to teach the full history of slavery in school.
 Books are banned and thoughts are controlled.
 Howard Zinn’s book was such a beautiful revolution when it first came out.
 He brought up all the awkward and deeply distressing stories of our history.
 Without knowing them we can not step into the full truth of who we are.
 This is such an important battle.
 Unfortunately we are still fighting it — the right to read his book is imperiled.